 Memorials may be made to B.A.R.K.
 Bosque Animal Rescue Kennels.

 Condolences may be made at www.cliftonfh.com.

-To send flowers to Carl "Pat" Edwin Olsen, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carl "Pat" Edwin Olsen, Jr., please visit our floral store.